JeongHyunJin/Pix2PixHD/Readme.md

 **Generator**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The generator consists of an encoder, residual blocks, and a decoder. <br/>
+The generator consists of an encoder, residual blocks, and a decoder. <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The encoder extract features automatically from the input data using several convolutional layers. <br/>
+The encoder extract features automatically from the input data using several convolutional layers. <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  It downsamples there input feature maps by half and increase the number of weights of the convolutional layers around twice. <br/>
+It downsamples there input feature maps by half and increase the number of weights of the convolutional layers around twice. <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The decoder restores the reduced dimension to the size of the input data using several transposed convolutional layers. <br/>
+The decoder restores the reduced dimension to the size of the input data using several transposed convolutional layers. <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The transposed convolutional layer is an inverse process of convolution and tries to reconstruct output from the extracted features. <br/>
+The transposed convolutional layer is an inverse process of convolution and tries to reconstruct output from the extracted features. <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  To ensure an enough number of learnable parameters, the residual blocks are placed between the encoder and decoder. <br/>
+To ensure an enough number of learnable parameters, the residual blocks are placed between the encoder and decoder. <br/>

 <br/>